Ideal Jawa

 The Jawa 250 Type 353/04 designated as 'A' Type, Yezdi 250 'B' Type, Yezdi 250 Roadking, Yezdi 350 Twin (type 634) and Yezdi 250 Monarch models are driven to this day in various parts of the country.
-Jawa and Yezdi bikes, especially the ones with fuel tank paddings and ignition systems on the fuel tank are now collectors items.
+Jawa and Yezdi bikes, especially the ones with fuel tank paddings and ignition systems on the fuel tank are now collector's items.
 The company stopped production in 1996.

 There are still several bike enthusiasts in the country.
-There are several bike clubs across the country, some of them even organizing long distance rallies.
+There are several bike clubs across the country, some of them even organize long distance rallies.

-In January 2022, Yezdi was relaunched by Mahindra & Mahindra through their Classic Legends subsidiary.
-Three model were introduced, the Roadster, Scrambler and Adventure.
+In January 2022, the brand was relaunched in India as Jawa Motorcycles by Mahindra & Mahindra through their Classic Legends subsidiary, through a licensing deal with the original Czech company JAWA Moto.
+Three models were introduced, the Roadster, Scrambler and Adventure.
 Yezdi motorcycles will be sold alongside Jawa motorcycles in India.

 Models

 There have been many models of this brand before the company shut its doors in 1996.